 As an Ecumenical Church, our ministers are appointed in denominational rotation when possible.
-Currently we have a Baptist minister, the Revd Moyra Davies, who has been our minister for just over eight years.
+Revd Jonathan Edwards who is a Baptist minister, commenced his ministry with us on Easter Sunday 2021.

 We are minimal on formality and actively encourage others to participate in worship.
 This may be by doing the Bible reading on a rota system, taking up the offertory, helping to serve Holy Communion or acting as a friendly greeter at the church doors, etc.